croqaz/clean-mark/README.md

 1. Sanitizes the ugly HTML
 1. Minifies the disinfected HTML
 1. Converts the result into clean Markdown text

+This project depends on the [A-Extractor project](https://github.com/croqaz/a-extractor), a database of expressions used for extracting content from blogs and articles.

 ## Vision